 If the administrator is smart, then he would definitely do this to ensure a tight blockade.
 He would alter the settings through regedit command on Run console.
 Now how do you unlock it?
 You have to go right into where the administrator has been.
 Here is how.

 - Go to Start > Run, type “regedit,” and press enter to open the registry editor.

 - Navigate to the following key

 In the right pane, select Start and change the value to 3.
 (The value 4 will disable USB Storage).
 Click OK.
 This will re-enable USB Ports and allow you to use USB or Pen drives.

 2] Disable USB Ports from Device Manager

 If you still don’t find your USB drive working, you may have to look into the Device Manager.
 The Administrator could have possibly disabled the USB port here.
-Check out for any possibility in the Device Manager and enable the disabled port by right-clicking on selected one and click Enable or Disable, as per your requirement.
+Check out for any possibility in the Device Manager and enable the disabled port by right-clicking on the selected one and click Enable or Disable, as per your requirement.

 3] Uninstall USB Mass Storage Drivers

 If the authorities are really worried about security in the school, they will take the extreme step of uninstalling the USB Mass Storage Drivers.
 To make things work, just install the device drivers.
 Here is how you do it.

 As when you plug-in your USB drive, Windows will check for drivers, if not found Windows will prompt you to install the driver.
 This would definitely unlock the Pen drive at your School or office.